dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 In this example, changes to the `Hue`, `Saturation`, and `Luminosity` properties cause the `Color` property to change, and changes to the `Color` property causes the other three properties to change.
 This might seem like an infinite loop, except that the viewmodel doesn't invoke the `PropertyChanged` event unless the property has changed.

-The following XAML example contains a <xref:Microsoft.Maui.Controls.BoxView> whose `Color` property is bound to the `Color` property of the viewmodel, and three <xref:Microsoft.Maui.Controls.Slider> and three `Label` views bound to the `Hue`, `Saturation`, and `Luminosity` properties:
+The following XAML example contains a <xref:Microsoft.Maui.Controls.BoxView> whose `Color` property is bound to the `Color` property of the viewmodel, and three <xref:Microsoft.Maui.Controls.Slider> and three <xref:Microsoft.Maui.Controls.Label> views bound to the `Hue`, `Saturation`, and `Luminosity` properties:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"